-Each state, Florida included, follows slightly different procedures when it comes to slip and fall injury claims.
-In the following paragraphs, we'll examine some key Florida laws related to slip and fall accidents, such as the time limits for filing a lawsuit, and what happens if you are found to be partly at fault for the incident that led to your injuries.
+In this article, we'll examine some key Florida laws related to slip and fall accidents, such as the time limits for filing a lawsuit in the state's civil courts, and what happens if you are found to be partly at fault for the incident that led to your injuries.
 We'll also touch on slip and fall claims against government employees or agencies, since these typically follow a different set of rules than slip and fall claims against private parties.

 (To learn more about slip and fall claims, including what to expect in an insurance settlement or lawsuit, check out all the helpful articles in our Slip and Fall section.)